-The results appear to be in agreement with existing geological information as well as with the velocity tomograms (Vp and Vp/Vs) according to Tselentis et al. 2007.
-The top part of the model is characterized by lower Qp values.
-At the Rio site the low Qp values represent Pliocene and Recent deposits.
+The results appear to be in agreement with existing geological information as well as with the velocity tomograms (Vp and Vp/Vs) according to Tselentis et al. (2007).
+The top part of the model is characterized by lower Q_p values.
+At the Rio site the low Q_p values represent Pliocene and Recent deposits.
 In other parts this corresponds to Quaternary and Neogene formations.
 The thickness of these formations in the target area is approximately 500-600 m.
-This is also the areas with low V_p in the velocity model.
-Also, shallow drilling, that reaches to 100 m below the sea bottom, indicates the presence of Quaternary formations i.e., sand and gravel, clay, silt.
-The sediments towards Rio appear to be thicker than those of Antirrio

-In larger depths, the Q_p values are increasing, and this characterises sites where bedrock outcrops or underlies the layer of the sediments.
-In the northwestern part of the study area, high values represent the limestone Klokova Mountain (Figure 8).
+These are also the areas with low V_p in the velocity model.
+Shallow drilling that reaches to 100 m below the sea-bottom also indicates the presence of Quaternary formations, i.e., sand and gravel, clay, silt.
+The sediments towards Rio appear to be thicker than those of Antirrio.
+In larger depths, the Q_p values are increasing and this characterizes sites where bedrock outcrops or underlies the layer of the sediments.
+In the northwestern part of the study area, high values represent the limestone Klokova Mountain (Fig. 8).
 The high Q_p in the northern and northeastern part of the study area represent the flysch formations of the Pindos zone.
-In the southern part of the study area, these values indicate the foot of Panahaikon Mountain where limestone and radiolarites crop out.
+In the southern part of the study area, these values indicate the foot of the Panahaikon Mountain where limestone and radiolarites crop out.

 The Rio graben and the Antirrio fault zone at the northern part of the network are prominent features of the area.
 The major active faults of the study area are an indication of the important role of active tectonics in the attenuation model of the upper crust.
-Faults in Antirrio disrupt the bedrock formations forming the small depression in the area.
+Faults in Antirrio disrupt the bedrock formations forming a small depression in the area.
 The faults at the Rio site define the southern boundary of the basin.
-The cross sections (Figure 11a) across the Rio-Antirrio axis show that, at both Rio and Antirrio, low Q anomalies correspond to thick sediments that lie in the depressions formed by the major faults.
+The cross-sections (Fig. 11a) across the Rio-Antirrio axis show that at both Rio and Antirrio, low Q anomalies correspond to thick sediments that lie in the depressions formed by the major faults.